 1 ['x', 'x']

 This is because neither a nor b are reassigned when f is called with no arguments because they were assigned values when the function was defined.
 The local variable a references an immutable object (an integer) so a new object is created when the a += 1 statement is created and the default value for the a argument remains unchanged.
-The mutable list object b is updated in place and thus “grows” with each new call.
+The mutable list object b is updated in place and thus is extended with each new call.

 The += operator does not work as might be expected for mutable objects: